cac-t-u-s/cac-t-u-s.github.io/pages/midi-events.md

 ## The class `MIDIEVENT`

 The class `MIDIEVENT` represents a simple MIDI message.
-It can be parameterized and sent out to a MIDI port, or processed and grouped along with other events to consitute musical sequences, typically in a [`DATA-STREAM`](data-stream), a [`MIDI-TRACK`](midi-track) container, or in a [Sequencer](sequencer).
+It can be parameterized and sent out to a MIDI port, or processed and grouped along with other events to consitute musical sequences, typically in a [`DATA-TRACK`](data-track), a [`MIDI-TRACK`](midi-track) container, or in a [Sequencer](sequencer).

 <img src="midi-events_img/midi-event.png" align="right">